Understanding Paid Leave for Contractual Laborers: What Are the Rules and Calculations?

 iftesun

-Dear All
+Dear All,

-3)what is the percentage to calculate paid leave.
+3) What is the percentage to calculate paid leave?

-hope for your fruitfull response.
+I hope for your fruitful response.

 Madhu.T.K

-Normally paid leave accrues to every employee who has completed 12 months of service.
-As such all employees irrespective of whether they are daily rated or monthly rated are entitled to get Earned/ Paid leave once they complete 12 months of service.
-The rate of leave, however, differs from industry to industry.
-Therefore, an establishment covered by Factories Act or Plantations Labour Act will have to give leave at the rate of one leave for every 20 days worked by the employee in the preceding year.
-If it comes under Shops and Commercial Establishments Act, the leave rules will be different since each state has its own Act.
-In some states it is 12 days leave.
-But under Shops and Commercial Establishments Act, in addition to 12 days Annual Leave, there are provisions for 12 days Casual Leave and 12 days Sick leave per year.
-As stated, it may vary from state to state since Shops and Commercial Establishments Act are state Acts.
+Therefore, an establishment covered by the Factories Act or Plantations Labour Act will have to give leave at the rate of one leave for every 20 days worked by the employee in the preceding year.
+If it comes under the Shops and Commercial Establishments Act, the leave rules will be different since each state has its own Act.
+In some states, it is 12 days leave.
+Under the Shops and Commercial Establishments Act, in addition to 12 days Annual Leave, there are provisions for 12 days Casual Leave and 12 days Sick leave per year.
+It may vary from state to state since Shops and Commercial Establishments Acts are state Acts.

 Regards,